xXleowXx/gitlab-charts/doc/architecture/decisions.md

 - The latest released minor version of Kubernetes, if we have finished qualifying it.
-- The next most recent version, if we have not finished or started qualifying the most recent version.
+- The next most recent minor version, if we have not finished or started qualifying the most recent minor version.

 Details can be found at [Distribution Team Kubernetes and OpenShift release support policy](https://handbook.gitlab.com/handbook/engineering/infrastructure/core-platform/systems/distribution/k8s-release-support-policy/)